flipperdevices/flipperzero-firmware/RoadMap.md

 Our goal for 0.x.x branch is to build stable usable apps and API.
 First public release that we support in this branch is 0.43.1.
 Your device most likely came with this version.
-You can develop applications but keep in mind that API is not fixed yet.
+You can develop applications but keep in mind that API is not final yet.

 ## What's already implemented